Frequently Asked Questions

 Health Technical Memorandum 2030 and HTM01-05 set down the requirements for the supply and use of washer-disinfectors and ultrasonic baths for cleaning surgical and dental instruments.

-The Hygea 2 is the first benchtop ultrasonic cleaner to incorporate an integral validation printer and an electromgnetic locking lid.
+The Hygea 2 is the first benchtop ultrasonic cleaner to incorporate an integral validation printer and an electromagnetic locking lid.
 The locking lid cannot be opened during a cycle and a cycle cannot be initiated when the lid is open.
 Should this occur, a cycle failure is recorded and a printout is created illustrating this.

 Ultrasonic Cleaning Technology1 - What is a piezo ceramic transducer?